-The Cafe is now simply offering a service from the Stable Kitchen with seating in the cafe garden and in our Pods and benches over looking the views towards Hawford.
+Refreshments are now offered on a counter service basis from the Stable Kitchen with covered and open seating in the old cafe garden and in our Pods and benches over looking the views towards Hawford, we also have our enclosed Community Pergola in the wooded area.

 The old deep litter chicken shed remains our Ceramics Gallery, but again we have changed our way of showing work which means that we can now display studio ceramics by over sixty makers at any one time with original paintings on the walls.